What are bridging loans and what are they used for?

-When it comes to secured bridging loans, there are two types available on the market – first charge and second charge loans (click here for a breakdown on the difference between regulated and unregulated bridging loans).
+When it comes to secured bridging loans, there are two types available on the market – first charge and second charge loans.
+We’ve created a guide to breakdown the difference between regulated and unregulated bridging loans.

 A first charge bridging loan occurs when the loan is being secured against a property which is owned outright by the borrower, or it is being used to repay the mortgage in full.